Loughlin, Giannulli: College bribery charges must be tossed

-BOSTON (AP) - “Full House” Actress Lori Loughlin, her fashion designer husband, Mossimo Giannulli, and other prominent parents told a judge Wednesday that he should dismiss charges against them in the college admissions bribery case, accusing prosecutors of “extraordinary” misconduct.
+BOSTON (AP) - “Full House” Actress Lori Loughlin, her fashion designer husband, Mossimo Giannulli, and other prominent parents urged a judge Wednesday to dismiss charges against them in the college admissions bribery case, accusing prosecutors of “extraordinary” misconduct.

 Defense attorneys for the the famous couple and other parents still fighting the charges say the case cannot stand because investigators bullied their informant into lying and then concealed evidence that would bolster the parents’ claims of innocence.